Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 Installing the OMS Dashboard view requires deployment of the scripts located in the `./omsDashboards` folder.

->**NOTE:** OMS Dashboard will not install correctly, until has been collected information for a period of time.
-If you receive an error when running the dashboard installation it is due to the lack of collected data.
+>**NOTE:** OMS Dashboard will not install correctly, until has collected information for a period of time.
+If you receive an error when running the dashboard import it is due to the lack of collected data.
 It is recommended that you wait up to 10 minutes to guarantee data is available in OMS.

 1. Open **Log Analytics**.